arthurcornelio88/bike-count-prediction-app/docs/ARCHITECTURE_DIAGRAM_GUIDE.md

 - Append-only JSON with all trained models
 - Champion designation via `is_champion=True`
 - Priority loading: Champion > best metric
+- Updated by `/promote_champion` endpoint
+- Read by `/predict` for zero-downtime deployment

 ### Monitoring & Alerting